 Ed Studies (housed in the Department of Curriculum & Instruction) allows students to take courses in any of the Colleges’ four departments to count towards their Area of Specialization.
 Ed Studies allows students the flexibility to select courses to earn the ESL/Bilingual endorsement (if they have a teaching license) OR to focus on any assortment of 400-500 level courses that align to their interests and/or aspirations.

-The master’s in Urban Higher Education was created in 2019, but it draws its strengths from two longstanding, award-winning programs at the College: the Ed.D. in Urban Education Leadership and the M.Ed. in Measurement, Evaluation, Statistics & Assessment (MESA).
-If you want to work in higher education, or you know that higher education is your topic of interest, this is the program for you.
+The master’s in Urban Higher Education is our newest master’s program.
+Students choose between two focus areas: leadership or institutional research.
+If you want to work in a college or university, or you know that higher education is your research topic of interest, this is the program for you.